Herencia

-Herencia is a municipality located in the Province of Ciudad Real, in the autonomous community of Castilla-La Mancha, Spain.
-As of 2020, It had a population of 8,456.
-The postal code is 13640.
-It's located 150 km away from the south of Madrid.
+Herencia is a municipality located in the province of Ciudad Real, in the autonomous community of Castilla-La Mancha, Spain.
+As of 2020, it had a population of 8,456.The postal code is 13640.

-Herencia is located on part of the eighth stretch of Don Quixote's route; a route which passes through different towns of Castilla-La Mancha.
-Two medium-sized hills are found behind the village on which windmills are placed.
-It has an average elevation of 650 meters above the sea level.
+History

+In the context of a series of new settlements founded in the Campo de San Juan in the 13th century by the Consuegra-headquartered Priory of the Order of St. John of Jerusalem, Herencia received a carta puebla ('population charter') in 1239.
+It was granted the privilege of township in 1350.